Azure/azure-functions-on-container-apps/README.md

 ## Azure Regions

 Container Apps support for Functions is currently in preview and is  available on all Azure Container Apps supported regions.
-See the list of supported regions (here)[https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=container-apps]
+See the list of supported regions [here](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=container-apps)

-When your container is hosted in a [Consumption + Dedicated plan](https://learn.microsoft.com/en-us/azure/container-apps/plans#consumption-dedicated) structure, only the default Consumption plan is currently supported.
-Dedicated plans in this structure aren't yet supported for Functions.
-When running functions on Container Apps, you're charged only for the Container Apps usage.
-For more information, see the                                              [Azure Container Apps pricing page](https://azure.microsoft.com/pricing/details/container-apps/).
+When your container is hosted in a [Consumption + Dedicated plan](https://learn.microsoft.com/en-us/azure/container-apps/plans#consumption-dedicated) structure, both Consumption and Dedicated plan are currently supported.
+For more information on Container apps pricing, see the [Azure Container Apps pricing page](https://azure.microsoft.com/pricing/details/container-apps/).
 For list of supported regions in this plan [see here](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview#supported-regions)

 ## Create your first Azure Function on Azure Container Apps
 ## In this section: